hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## PCI DSS requirements

 **Description**:
-HiPay Fullservice allows sending payment data, which means that the system will be transmitting, and possibly storing, card data.
+HiPay Enterprise allows sending payment data, which means that the system will be transmitting, and possibly storing, card data.

 **Storage (SAD) information**:
 The Card Schemes (American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa Inc.) have never permitted the storage of sensitive data (track data and/or CVV2).
 It is prohibited under "Requirement 3" of the Payment Card Industry Data Security Standard (PCI DSS).